korharleen/SELF-LEARNING-EXCEL---RESOURCES-AND-PROJECTS/README.md

 It’s a wonderful youtube tutorial, from the scratch, well structured, and completely practical based.

- [LINK] to some of the small projects or assignments that I did while Learning from the above-mentioned Resource.
+ [Here ](https://medium.com/@dharleen22/self-learning-excel-e78455114f47)you can find some of the small projects or assignments that I did while Learning from the above-mentioned Resource.

  [Click Here ](https://www.youtube.com/watch?v=Vl0H-qTclOg&t=7883s) In case you wish to try!